icegoat9/pygamer-case/README.md

 The [Adafruit PyGamer](https://www.adafruit.com/product/4242) is a small $45 gaming handheld for DIY development in CircuitPython, MakeCode Arcade or Arduino, sold as a PCB without enclosure.

 I bought one, and while there's an option for a lasercut case, I didn't love how the bolts/nults stick out of the back, and I like the look of the exposed PCB front, so I'm experimenting with a few 3D printed or machined case options to hold it and the optional battery and speaker.
-I posted an image on twitter and a few people asked me if I would share the STL, so this is a tiny repo just for that.
+I posted an image on twitter and a few people asked me if I would share the STL, so this is a tiny repo just for that (see STL in file list above).

 ![animation of pygamer in case](pygamer-backcase1.gif)

-The current case works, but because this was a quick one-evening design after measuring the PCB by hand, the fit around the top connectors is off.
-I'm printing a second version soon (Dec 2021) and will update this if it fits well.
+The current case works, but because this was a quick one-evening design after measuring the PCB by hand, the fit around the top connectors leaves some open space.
+I'm printing a second version soon (Dec 2021) and will update this if it fits better.

 ## Fabrication